- Target muscle: Sternal (lower) Pectoralis Major

 - Do not lower the dumbbell too far down behind your head.

-The dumbbell pullover can be performed with straight arms (as above) or bent arms (bent-arm dumbbell pullover), with a barbell or EZ bar instead of a dumbbell, or with a small dumbbell in each hand instead of one dumbbell.
+The pullover can be performed with a barbell or EZ bar instead of a dumbbell, or with a dumbbell in each hand instead of one dumbbell (double dumbbell pull-over).
 You can also perform the exercise on a stability ball instead of a bench, which will activate more core muscles to maintain stability.